davelevine/portfolio/data/now/now.md

 ## Personal

-> **Update:** I finally got around to adding an [RSS feed] for the Blog section of the site.
-Although there's hardly a need for it, this amounted to scratching an itch.
+> **Update:** I finally got around to reading [The Hitchiker's Guide to the Galaxy] by Douglas Adams.
+This is one I've had in my queue for some time now, and I'm glad I finally got around to it.

 I've officially been in my house for 8 years now.
 Between that, my wife, and two kids, I have no problem staying busy.
 It’s hard to believe I’ve been working remotely for nearly 4.5 years, which allows me to maintain a healthy work-life balance.
 Watching my kids grow up so quickly has been both wonderful and surreal.

-I’m currently reading [Essentialism: The Disciplined Pursuit of Less] by Greg McKeown.
-It’s been eye-opening in terms of managing both my personal and professional life more effectively.
+I’m currently reading [The Hitchiker's Guide to the Galaxy] by Douglas Adams.
+This is one I've had in my queue for some time now, and I'm glad I finally got around to it.
 Once I finish, I'll be getting back to [Meditations] by Marcus Aurelius.

 Also, I've been getting back into exercising after a prolonged hiatus.
 It's been great to prioritize my health and well-being again.
 Small steps, but I'm feeling better for it.